vishnupadmanabhan/vishnupadmanabhan.github.io/_posts/2018-10-07-international-podcast-day.md

 2. Jugaad promotions like -
     - Whatsapp broadcasts (to contacts but limited to 256 participants)
-    - Newsletters (utilizing existing newsletters to include links to the podcast) One may have to build a database of their listeners’ email addresses in order to facilitate this or being collecting this data to leverage this medium.
+    - Newsletters (utilizing existing newsletters to include links to the podcast) One may have to build a database of their listeners’ email addresses in order to facilitate this or begin collecting this data to leverage this medium.
 A lot of successful media professionals like Srini Rao from the [Unmistakable Creative](https://unmistakablecreative.com/){:target="_blank"}, Zat Rana from [Design Luck](https://designluck.com/){:target="_blank"} and Maria Popova from [Brain Pickings](https://www.brainpickings.org/){:target="_blank"} follow this as an effective way to grow their audience.
     - Word of mouth by patrons of the mindful initiative yoga studio.
     - Interviewing influencers and sharing with their followers
     - Transcribing the podcast and making exhaustive show-notes to improve [Google indexing](https://neilpatel.com/blog/google-index/){:target="_blank"}.